Backgammon in the round

 Toy Markets

-During the next few months we discussed production and marketing issues.
-They hired a model maker who made a beautiful model out of different types of wood.
-From this, they would make a mold - the actual board would be made of a dense plastic foam that would hold the wood grain accurately.
-They sent me pictures of their model and some advertising concepts.
-Once, Mrs. Pressman called to get my permission to make a slight change to the board.
-I suggested that I would need to see for myself what the change would entail - that may have just been a cheap ploy to get them to pay for me to go back to New York.
-I returned later for the the Toy market during which they would introduce "Backgammon in the Round".
-I hung out in the showroom to talk to buyers and answer any questions they might have.
+I returned to NYC in Febuary, 1977, for the the American Toy Fair during which they would introduce "Backgammon in the Round".
+I was available in the showroom to talk to buyers and answer any questions they might have.
 There was some interest but the main skepticism was that the board needed to be explained - that the rules were identical, that the game fit a round board, and that it was actually easier to play.
 Backgammon was such a familiar game that they felt I was messing with a classic.
 Well, I was, but I felt I had made the traditional classic game even better.
-I also participated in the Pressman showroom at the Toy Market in Dallas, the next largest toy market after New York.
+I also later participated in the Pressman showroom at the Toy Market in Dallas, the next largest toy market after New York.

 Promotions